 Whether this problem with the 2D bar code is discovered at receiving or pick, pack and ship the process is the same.

-If a bar code is unreadable at the case level, a wholesale distributor may choose to check if the bar codes are readable at the next level.
+If a bar code is unreadable at the initially scanned packaging level, the barcode at the next lower package level may be readable.

-If bar codes are unreadable at the each level, the product will likely be placed in quarantine as nonsalable.
-For all products, consultation with the manufacturer is recommended.